parse-community/docs/README.md

 These are the markdown sources for all of the [Parse SDK guides](https://parse-community.github.io/#sdks).
 The content for the guides is stored in this repo, and we use Jekyll to generate a static site that is hosted on GitHub Pages.
+`
 ## Repository Structure

-The guides are organized by platform.
+The guides are organized by platform inside the _includes directory.
 Each platform directory contains a set of markdown files, one for each main section in the guide.

     .
+    └── _includes
         ├── {platform}
         │   └── {section}
         └── common
             └── {section}

 For example, `/ios/` contains all of sections for the iOS guide.
 There is also a `common` folder that contains content that is shared amongst all of the guides.
 It helps us avoid duplicating content unnecessarily.